Jim Arnold (American football)

 James Edward Arnold (born January 31, 1961) is an American former professional football player who was a punter for 12 seasons in the National Football League (NFL) during the 1980s and 1990s.
+He was selected by the Kansas City Chiefs in the fifth round of the 1983 NFL Draft.
 Arnold played college football for the Vanderbilt Commodores, earning unanimous All-American honors.
 He played professionally for the Kansas City Chiefs, Detroit Lions, and Miami Dolphins of the NFL, and was a Pro Bowl selection twice.

 Arnold was born in Dalton, Georgia.